Skip to content

 Key Takeaway: Store API keys in GitHub Secrets, never in code.
 Use environment protection for production access.
 Set budget limits.

-Why It Matters: Exposed API keys enable unauthorized usage, costing money and risking data leaks.
-GitHub Secrets encrypt keys and mask them in logs.
-Environment protection requires manual approval for production runs.
-Budget limits prevent runaway costs if workflow loops infinitely.
-Use secret scanning to detect accidentally committed keys.
+Why It Matters: Exposed API keys enable unauthorized usage that incurs unexpected costs and risks data leaks.
+GitHub Secrets encrypt keys at rest and automatically mask them in all workflow logs.
+Environment protection rules require manual approval for production deployments, preventing automated workflows from consuming production budgets.
+Budget limits per workflow run prevent runaway costs from infinite loops.
+Combine secrets management with repository secret scanning to detect accidentally committed credentials.

 Example 35: Conditional Workflow Execution